 (e) The person seeking any records or information under this Ordinance need not state his or her reason for making the request or the use to which the information will be put, and requesters shall not be routinely asked to make such a disclosure.
-However, where a requested record contains information the majority of which is exempt from disclosure under the California Public Records Act or this Ordinance, the City Attorney or custodian of records may inform the requester of the nature and extent of the exempt and non-exempt information and inquire as to the requester's purpose for seeking it, in order to suggest alternative sources for the information which may involve less redaction or, if necessary, to otherwise prepare a response to the request.5 described in (b), the person making the request may petition the supervisor Supervisor of records Records for a determination whether the record requested is disclosable publicin whole or in part.
-The supervisor of records shall inform the petitioner, as soon as possible and within 10 days of its determination., of its determination whether the record requested, or any part of the record requested, is public.
-Where requested by the petition, and where otherwise desirable, this This determination shall be in writing.
-Upon the determination by the supervisor of records that the record is public disclosable, in whole or in part, the supervisor of
+However, where a requested record contains information, the majority of which is exempt from disclosure under the California Public Records Act or this Ordinance, the department, policy body City Atterney or custodian of records may inform the requester of the nature and extent of the exempt and non-exempt information and inquire as to the requester's purpose for seeking it, in order to suggest alternative sources for the information which may involve less redaction or, if necessary, to otherwise prepare a response to the request.

+(d)(f) If the custodian refuses, fails to comply, or incompletely complies with a request described in (b), the person making the request may petition the supervisor Supervisor of Publicrecords Records for a determination whether the record requested is disclosable publicin whole or in part.
+The Supervisor of Public Records shall inform the petitioner, as soon as possible but no later than 10 calendar days after a petition is filed and within 10 days of its determination, of its determination whether the record requested, or any part of the record requested, is public.
+Where requested by the petition, and where otherwise desirable, this In reaching this determination, the Supervisor of Public Records shall conduct an